 - Existing owners: Existing partners/owners can use 7(a) loan proceeds to buy out other owners, resulting in 100% ownership by the new owners.

 When the purchase involves a complete change of ownership, the SBA requires the new owner to make a 10% equity injection, based on the total of all costs involved to complete the transaction.

 It’s important to note that seller debt can only be considered as part of the equity injection if it totals 50% or less of the required equity injection and it’s fully subordinated for the life of the SBA-backed loan.

 When it comes to business valuations, the 7(a) program looks at the business’s value, not including appraised real estate and equipment.
 In addition, the SBA considers whether there’s a close relationship between the seller and buyer, such as whether they’re family members or business partners.

-- When the financed amount is $250,000 or less and there’s not an existing close relationship, your institution can complete an internal business valuation.
+- Your institution can complete an internal business valuation when the financed amount is $250,000 or less and there’s not an existing close relationship.
 When you work with Prudent Lenders, we can prepare an internal valuation for your review.